mathesar-foundation/mathesar-wiki/docs/community/gsoc/index.md

 Welcome, and thanks for your interest in contributing to Mathesar!

+!!! warning "GSoC 2024 will not have Mathesar"
-**Mathesar will not be participating in Google Summer of Code (GSoC) 2024** due to lack of maintainer capacity.
+    **Mathesar [will not be participating](https://github.com/mathesar-foundation/mathesar/issues/3381) in Google Summer of Code (GSoC) 2024** due to lack of maintainer capacity.
 We hope to resume participation in 2025.

 ## GSoC 2023 Guides